How to Support a Survivor

 When supporting a survivor of interpersonal violence, remember that there is no right or wrong way to cope with the immediate aftermath of trauma.
 It is important to validate, believe, listen, provide choice, respect personal space, and protect privacy.

 When a friend or loved one has experienced interpersonal violence, it can be difficult to know how best to respond.
-This handout will help you prepare.
+This handout may help you prepare.

 Supporting a Survivor